The Purpose of This Guide

 - Step Four: Decide if someone on-site should contact the emergency services.

-Pairing your Escalation Procedure with a check-in system that uses a phone app and GPS locating will help ensure your employees are safe.
+Pairing your Escalation Procedure with a check-in system that uses a Smartphone app and GPS locating will help ensure your employees are safe.

 The benefit of an Escalation Procedure